-·

-This Contract may not be renewed.

 This Contract may be renewed in accordance with Section 26 of the PUR 1000 Form and, if renewed, costs for the renewal may not be charged to this Contract.

-The renewal price(s) set forth in the bid, proposal, or reply are shown in Exhibit F, subject to negotiation at renewal per section 287.057(13), Florida Statutes (F.S.).
+The renewal price(s) set forth in the bid, proposal, or reply are shown in Exhibit F\, subject to negotiation at renewal per section 287.057(13), Florida Statutes (F.S.),

-☐ Not applicable.
+Not applicable.